-The Kingsport Police Department operates the city’s 911 Communications Center and has a staff of approximately 12 certified dispatchers.
+The Kingsport Police Department also operates the city’s 911 Communications Center.
 K.P.D. is unique in that it is one of the few remaining municipal police departments in the state that operate an in-house city jail.

 Five KPD police officers have lost their lives in the line of duty.
 Click here to read more about Our Fallen Officers.